SFDO-Tooling/CumulusCI/docs/config.rst

 To define a new task for your project, add the task name under the ``tasks`` section of your ``cumulusci.yml`` file.

-Example: Let's create a custom task named ``deploy_reports`` that deploys a set of reports stored in your project's unpackaged metadata located in ``unpackaged/config/reports``.
+For example, let's create a custom task named ``deploy_reports`` that deploys a set of reports stored in your project's unpackaged metadata located in ``unpackaged/config/reports``.

 First, look up the Python class associated with the standard task ``deploy``.
 From there we see that the ``deploy`` task has a ``class_path`` value of ``cumulusci.tasks.salesforce.Deploy``.